Royal question: Break between King and Government

-Leopold during the German occupation
+King Leopold during the German occupation

 With the Belgian surrender on 28 May 1940, Belgium was placed under German occupation and a military administration was established under General Alexander von Falkenhausen to govern the country.
 Belgian civil servants were ordered to remain at their posts in order to ensure the continued functioning of the state and to attempt to protect the population from the demands of the German authorities.

 With France's defeat and the installation of the pro-German Vichy regime, it was widely believed that Germany was about to win the war.
-Leopold was hailed as a "martyr" or a symbol of national resilience, in contrast to a Government that appeared to place its ideology above the interests of the Belgian people.
-On 31 May 1940, the senior representative of the Catholic Church in Belgium, Cardinal Jozef-Ernest van Roey, circulated a pastoral letter calling for all Belgians to unite around the King.
+King Leopold was hailed as a "martyr" or a symbol of national resilience, in contrast to a Government that appeared to place its ideology above the interests of the Belgian people.
+On 31 May 1940, the senior representative of the Catholic Church in Belgium, Jozef-Ernest Cardinal van Roey, circulated a pastoral letter calling for all Belgians to unite around the King.
 Other figures in the King's entourage, particularly the authoritarian socialist Henri de Man, believed that democracy had failed and that the end of the war would see the King as the ruler of an authoritarian Belgian state.

 Imprisoned, the King continued to follow his own political programme.
-He believed that after the German victory a "New Order" would be established in Europe and that, as the senior Belgian figure in occupied Europe, he could negotiate with the German authorities.
-Leopold corresponded with Adolf Hitler and tried to organise a meeting with him.
-Hitler remained uninterested and distrustful of the King, but on 19 November 1940 Leopold succeeded in gaining an unproductive audience with him at Berchtesgaden.
+He believed that after the German victory, a "New Order" would be established in Europe and that, as the senior Belgian figure in occupied Europe, he could negotiate with the German authorities.
+King Leopold corresponded with Adolf Hitler and tried to organise a meeting with him.
+Hitler remained uninterested and distrustful of the King, but on 19 November 1940, King Leopold succeeded in gaining an unproductive audience with him at Berchtesgaden.

 Popular support for Leopold in Belgium declined sharply in December 1941 when news of Leopold's remarriage to Lilian Baels was made public.
 The marriage was deeply unpopular with the Belgian public.
 The image of the "prisoner-king" (roi prisonnier), sharing the suffering of the Belgian prisoners of war, was undermined and his popularity fell sharply, especially in Wallonia, the home of the majority of the Belgian prisoners still detained.
 Popular opinion also turned on the king for his perceived unwillingness to speak out against German occupation policies.

 Amid German defeats against the Russians on the Eastern Front after 1942, the King prepared for the end of the war.
 He ordered the preparation of a document, known as the Political Testament (Testament Politique), which would justify his behaviour under the occupation and detail his interventions on behalf of Belgian prisoners of war and deported workers.
-Leopold however continued to condemn the action of the Belgian government in exile (based in London after October 1940).
+Leopold, however, continued to condemn the action of the Belgian government in exile (based in London after October 1940).
 On 7 June 1944, following D-Day, he was deported to Germany.
 He was finally liberated by American forces on 7 May 1945.